CCDciel is free software released under the terms of the

 Set the type of frame, exposure time, binning, filter and number of exposure, as in the Capture tool.

 The Gain, Autofocus and Dither option are set in the right pane.

 Check corresponding box if you want to run an auto-focus at the start of this step.

 For long steps you can also repeat the auto-focus after a given number of images.

 You can repeat the same step at a specified interval.
-Set the number of repetition and the interval.
+Set the number of repetition in the list.

-You can add a new step or delete one with the two button at the bottom of the list.
+You can add a new step or remove one with the two button at the bottom of the list.

 You can change the steps order with a mouse drag/drop on the first column of the list.

-The plan is saved when you click the Save button.
+The plan is saved when you click the Save or Save as.. button.

 If you no more need this plan you can delete it with the Delete plan button